GianlucaVigo/FreeCodeCamp/ResponsiveWebDesign/02_CSS-Basics.md

 For instance: h1 {text-align: center}.

+OR

+a:visited {

+property: value

+}

+For visited links

 ## External CSS Style file
 There's no need to put the <style> tags.
 It can be referenced by means of the link element.